The Savills family came to England soon after the Norman Conquest of 1066, to farm the lands of northern Essex.

 Savills becomes a limited company in 1988 and obtains a full listing on the London Stock Exchange, and became Savills plc in 1988.

-Savills consolidated its growing presence in Asia by joining forces with First Pacific Davies to become FPD Savills in 1997.
+Savills consolidated its growing presence in Asia by joining forces with First Pacific Davies Limited to become FPD Savills in 1997.
 Savills acquired a majority shareholding in the Spanish, German and French companies previously trading as Weatherall Green & Smith.

-As Savills plc, the company moved into the FTSE 250 London Stock Exchange listing in 2000, Savills also acquired First Pacific Co. in April of that year.
+As Savills plc, the company moved into the FTSE 250 London Stock Exchange listing in 2000, Savills also acquired First Pacific Davies Limited in April of that year.
 Acquired a 50% stake in Korean Asset Advisors and BHP Korea in 2000.
 Hamilton Osborne King is acquired in Ireland.
 Hepher Dixon, a specialist planning and regeneration practice.
 Jeremy Helsby was appointed as Group Chief Executive of Savills plc on 7 May 2008.

 “The greatest benefit for me has been the wide international coverage and the flexibility offered by Savills.
 I began working for the company in 1998 within the Residential department in Beijing, moved to Paris two years later and then four years after I moved to London.”